simeononsecurity/simeononsecurity.ch/content/articles/demystifying-computer-power-supplies_-how-to-choose,-install,-and-troubleshoot/index.en.md

 ### 6\.
 When should I consider replacing my power supply?

 You should consider replacing your power supply if you experience frequent system crashes, random shutdowns, or if the power supply is making unusual noises.
-Additionally, if you plan to upgrade your components and your current power supply does not meet the power requirements, it is advisable to replace it.
+Also, if you plan to upgrade your components and your current power supply doesn't meet the power requirements, it is advisable to replace it.